 Co-sponsors of Loeffler’s bill include Sens.
 Mike Lee of Utah, Marsha Blackburn of Tennessee, James Lankford of Oklahoma and Tom Cotton of Arkansas.
 The Family Research Council, which the Southern Poverty Law Center classifies as a hate group, also backs the bill.

 Similar legislation was filed in the Georgia House of Representatives earlier this year.
-State Rep. Phillip Singleton, a Republican from Sharpsburg, filed a bill that would ban trans athletes from sports in public high schools and ban trans youth of any age from sports in public athletic facilities.
+State Rep. Philip Singleton, a Republican from Sharpsburg, filed a bill that would ban trans athletes from sports in public high schools and ban trans youth of any age from sports in public athletic facilities.
 The bill gained no traction.

 Loeffler also voiced support for anti-LGBTQ “religious freedom” legislation weeks before taking her U.S. Senate seat.